localstack/snowflake-docs/content/en/user-guide/integrations/snowsql/index.md

 - `-r` specifies the role name.
 - `-s` specifies the schema name.

-After a successful configuration, you can use SnowSQL to interact with the LocalStack Snowflake emulator.
+After a successful configuration, you can use SnowSQL to interact with the Snowflake emulator.

 ```bash
 * SnowSQL * v1.2.32